Psykotikism/Mutant_Tanks/INFORMATION.md

 	{
 		// The Super Tank receives more damage from bullets and explosions than usual.
 		// The Super Tank takes away survivors' ammunition.
-		// "Ability Enabled" - When a survivor is within range of the Tank, their ammunition is taken away.
+		// "Ability Enabled" - When a survivor is within range of the Super Tank, their ammunition is taken away.
 		// - "Ammo Range"
 		// - "Ammo Range Chance"
-		// "Ammo Hit" - When a survivor is hit by a Tank's claw or rock, their ammunition is taken away.
+		// "Ammo Hit" - When a survivor is hit by the Super Tank's claw or rock, their ammunition is taken away.
 		// - "Ammo Chance"
 		// - "Ammo Hit Mode"
 		// Requires "st_ammo.smx" to be installed.